Student Achievement Data.

 Program retention rate:

-Of the 9 students who enrolled in the program in 2017, 6 graduated in 2019.
-66% of our 2017 entering students completed the program in 2019.
-One student originally scheduled for 2019 graduation was rescheduled to graduate in 2020.
-There have been 207 students accepted into the program and we have graduated 169 of these (22 students are still matriculating through the program).
-The program retention rate is 82% for the entire life of the program.
-The program goal for this data point is 75%.
+Of the 10 students who enrolled in the program in 2018, 8 graduated in 2020 as well as one student from the previous course year.
+In total, 80% of our 2018 entering students completed the program in 2020.
+There have been 231 students accepted into the program and we have graduated 178 of these (25 students are still matriculating through the program).
+The program retention rate is 86.4% (178/206) for the entire life of the program.
+The program goal for this data point is 75%

 The mission of Southeast Hospital College of Nursing and Health Sciences Radiography Program is to graduate students with entry-level employment skills to perform diagnostic medical radiography (Reviewed 2018).